k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

     <web>

-  * **Example 1:** The CASE_NOTE Table Population object can be linked to the CASES LU table by two columns: CASE_ID and NOTE_DATE.
+  * **Example 1:** The CASE_NOTE Table Population object can be linked to the CASES LU table by 2 columns: CASE_ID and NOTE_DATE.
 This is a valid link.

     <img src="images/web/12_link_tables_3.PNG" alt="image" style="zoom:80%;" />

-  * **Example 2:** Linking the CASE_NOTE Table Population object to two different LU tables - CASES and ACTIVITY - is invalid; a validation error will be displayed in the Problems panel when trying to save.
+  * **Example 2:** Linking the CASE_NOTE Table Population object to 2 different LU tables - CASES and ACTIVITY - is invalid; a validation error will be displayed in the Problems panel when trying to save.

     <img src="images/web/12_link_tables_4.PNG" alt="image" style="zoom:80%;" />